Franchising: India

 The franchising of foreign goods and services to India is in its infancy.
 The first International Exhibition was only held in 2009.
 India is, however, one of the biggest franchising markets because of its large middle-class of 300 million who are not reticent about spending and because the population is entrepreneurial in character.
-In a highly diversified society, (see Demographics of India) McDonald's is a success story despite its menu differing from that of the rest of the world.
+In a highly diversified society, (see Demographics of India) McDonald's has succeeded despite its menu differing from that of the rest of the world.

 So far, franchise agreements are covered under two standard commercial laws: the Contract Act 1872 and the Specific Relief Act 1963, which provide for both specific enforcement of covenants in a contract and remedies in the form of damages for breach of contract.

 Kazakhstan

 In Kazakhstan franchise turnover for 2013 is US$2.5 billion per year.
 Kazakhstan is the leader in Central Asia in the franchising market.
 A special law on franchising came into effect in 2002.
 There are more than 300 franchise systems and the number of franchised outlets approaches 2000.
 Kazakhstan franchising began with the emergence of a Coca-Cola factory, opened to sublicense a Turkish licensor of the same brand.
 The plant was built in 1994.
 Other brands that are also present in Kazakhstan through the franchise system include Pepsi, Hilton, Marriott, Intercontinental, and Pizza Hut.